jeffswartz/opentok-linux-sdk-samples/Custom-Audio-Device/README.md

 ### Configuring the audio device

-After setting the audio device, the app calls the `audio_device_get_capture_settings()` function, defined by the OpenTok Linux SDK, to adjust configuration settings for the audio capturer:
+The OpenToken Linux SDK calls the `get_capture_settings` callback function that we added to the `audio_device_callbacks` struct.
+In this callback, we adjust configuration settings for the audio capturer:

 ```
 static otc_bool audio_device_get_capture_settings(const otc_audio_device *audio_device,